gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/actobotics.rst

 - Actobotics' X-rail :term:`extrusion <Extrusion>` system offers immense adjustability and flexibility as it adds a :term:`extrusion <Extrusion>` component to a :term:`channel-based <Channel>` kit.
 - To complement the structural offerings, Actobotics uses a series of clamping hubs and a robust 1/4" steel :term:`D-shaft <Shaft>`.
 - The Linear Motion Kit uses X-rail :term:`extrusion <Extrusion>` to build extending mechanisms.
-- The :term:`Servoblocks`, which prolongs the life of a servo, are recommended for all teams, regardless of kit.
-However, :term:`Servoblocks` seamlessly interface with the Actobotics ecosystem.
+- The :term:`ServoBlocks`, which prolongs the life of a servo, are recommended for all teams, regardless of kit.
+However, :term:`ServoBlocks` seamlessly interface with the Actobotics ecosystem.
 - Actobotics furthermore offers motion options such as :term:`bevel gears <Bevel gear>` and Linear Actuator kits (using :term:`lead screws <Lead Screw>`) for specific use cases.

 Kit of Parts